List of Eek! The Cat episodes

 This is a list of episodes of the animated series Eek!
 The Cat and includes The Terrible Thunderlizards and Klutter! segments.

 The first season of the show was broadcast on the now-defunct Fox Kids block in 1992 as Eek!
 The Cat and consisted of thirteen 20 minute episodes featuring Eek!
 The Cat.

-For the second season in 1993, the show format was changed to consist of two nine-minute segments.
-One was Eek! the Cat and the second was either Eek! the Cat or The Terrible Thunderlizards.
+For the second season in 1993, the show format was changed to consist of two nine-minute segments, Eek! the Cat and The Terrible Thunderlizards.
 When The Terrible Thunderlizards premiered, the series' title was changed to Eek!
 And The Terrible Thunderlizards.
 In the third season in 1994, the name was changed to Eek!
 Stravaganza, retaining the same format used in the second season.

-In the fourth season broadcast in 1995, a new segment called Klutter was added, rotating with the Thunderlizards.
-The fifth season commenced broadcast in September 1996 although the show contained no new Klutter episodes, and the final episodes were aired in the summer of 1997.
+In the fourth season broadcast in 1995, a new segment titled Klutter was added, rotating with Eek! and the Thunderlizards.
+The fifth season commenced broadcast in September 1996, with no new Klutter segments being produced.
+Fox Kids temporarily ceased airing new premieres of the series in late October, with the final episodes being released in the summer of 1997.